Muhammad Tariq Hussain: Early life

 Hussain was born on 15 September 1970 in Lyari.
-He started playing football since the age of 10, starting his youth career with Lyari Star.

 Club career

+He started playing football since the age of 10, starting his youth career with Lyari Star.
 In 1985, Tariq featured in the National Youth Football Championship.

 Tariq played for Habib Bank throughout his career at the National Football Championship and later the Pakistan Premier League.

 International career

-Tariq started playing for the Pakistan national team when the Quaid-e-Azam International Tournament was held in Lahore in 1987.
+Tariq started playing for Pakistan White at the 1987 Quaid-e-Azam International Tournament held in Lahore.
+Due to his performance, he was selected for the Pakistan national team for the 1987 South Asian Games where he made his debut.
 In 1989, he featured at the 1990 FIFA World Cup qualification in the country's first participation in the tournament.
 He also featured in Pakistan's second participation at the 1994 FIFA World Cup qualification in 1993, playing in all eight matches where Pakistan again ended up unsuccessful.

 He also featured as a starter in several tournaments including the 1988 AFC Asian Cup qualification, 1991 South Asian Games where he helped the side win the gold medal, 1992 AFC Asian Cup qualification, 1995 SAFF Gold Cup, 1998 FIFA World Cup qualification, 1999 SAFF Gold Cup among others.
 He last played at the 2006 FIFA World Cup qualification in November 2003 in both legs against Kyrgyzstan.
 He also captained the national team on several occasions.
-Although several records of Pakistani football before 1999 are not exactly known and yet to researched, Tariq reportedly represented Pakistan in more than 30 international matches.